Parameters Tied to Treewidth

 \section{Grid Minors}

-A key part of the previously mentioned Graph Minor Structure Theorem is as follows: given a fixed planar graph $H$, there exists some integer $r_{H}$ such that every graph with no $H$-minor has treewidth at most $r_{H}$.
+A key part of the Graph Minor Structure Theorem is as follows: given a fixed planar graph $H$, there exists some integer $r_{H}$ such that every graph with no $H$-minor has treewidth at most $r_{H}$.
 This cannot be generalised to when $H$ is non-planar, since there exist planar graphs, the grids, with unbounded treewidth.
-(By virtue of being planar, the grids do not have a non-planar $H$ as a minor.)
+(By virtue of being planar, the grids do not contain a non-planar $H$ as a minor.)
 In fact, since every planar graph is the minor of some grid, it is sufficient to just consider the grids, which leads to the Grid Minor Theorem:

-\begin{theorem}[\citep{RS-GraphMinorsV-JCTB86}] For each integer $k$ there is a minimum integer $f(k)$ such that every graph with treewidth at least $f(k)$ contains the $k \times k$ grid as a minor. \end{theorem}
+\begin{theorem}[\citet{RS-GraphMinorsV-JCTB86}] For each integer $k$ there is a minimum integer $f(k)$ such that every graph with treewidth at least $f(k)$ contains the $k \times k$ grid as a minor. \end{theorem}

 All of our previous sections have provided parameters with linear ties to treewidth.
 However, the order of the largest grid minor is not linearly tied to treewidth.
 The initial bound on $f(k)$ by \citet{RS-GraphMinorsV-JCTB86} was an iterated exponential tower.
 Later, \citet{RST-JCTB94} improved this to $f(k) \leq 20^{2k^5}$.
 They also note, by use of a probabilistic argument, that $f(k) \geq \Omega(k^2\log k)$. \citet{diestelHC} obtained an upper bound of $2^{5k^{5}\log k}$, which is actually slightly worse than the bound provided by Robertson, Seymour and Thomas, but with a more succinct proof. \citet{KenandYusuke} proved that $f(k) \leq 2^{O(k^2 \log k)}$, and \citet{SeymourLeaf} proved that $f(k) \leq 2^{O(k\log k)}$.
-Very recently, \citet{CCpoly} proved a polynomial bound of $f(k) \leq O(k^{228})$.
+The function $f(k)$ was first shown to be polynomial by \citet{CC14}, who showed $f(k) \leq O(k^{98} \text{polylog}~k)$.
+A recent result of \citet{Chuzhoy15} improves this to $f(k) \leq O(k^{36} \text{polylog}~k)$.
 Together with the following lower bound, this implies that treewidth and the order of the largest grid-minor are polynomially tied.